Comfortable, Durable, & Affordable ANSI Apparel

 The Reflective Apparel Factory takes pride in supplying quality high visibility garments since 1989.
 Originally founded to support the public safety market's need for nighttime reflectivity, RAF was at the forefront of the ANSI standard for High Visibility.
-Having pioneered many of the garment solutions found today, we are proud to be launching our NEW innovative Soft Shell Jacket.
-With technical components found only in cutting-edge designs, it will continue to lead into the future.
+Having pioneered many of the garment solutions found today.

 We manufacture garments domestically and around the world to insure competitive prices for a superior quality.
 We strive to maintain large inventories of our entire line of VEA®branded ANSI gear to deliver on our commitments.
 Our offices, warehouse and production facilities are located in Marietta, Georgia.

 We look forward to servicing your high visibility needs.

 - Should I personalize or logo my apparel?

 Many companies favor the professional appearance and the brand identity of adding logos.
 Adding titles, training levels, safety award designations etc can improve morale.
 A decrease in theft/shrinkage has been associated with personalizing the apparel.
 A note of caution - the logo size must take into account the area of background material necessary for safety and compliance.
 Too large a logo on smaller items (i.e. a vest) may make the logo non-compliant to standards.

 - Who decides what ANSI class I need to buy?